Bulgarian Bombshell Yanita Yancheva Flaunts Killer Abs In Crop Top & Undies

 “Wow, very sexy body,” said another admirer.

 In an interview with Simply Shredded magazine, Yanita explained how she happened to make fitness an important part of her life.
 She said it was the result of being a contestant on the television show Survivor Bulgaria.
-She explained that after being on an island for 52 days, her weigh dropped to 80 pounds.
+She explained that after being on an island for 52 days, her weight dropped to 80 pounds.

-“When I returned home, I decided that fitness and proper nutrition would help me reclaim my body and get me back into shape,” she said adding that in the process she got hooked on training, and hasn’t stopped since.
+“When I returned home, I decided that fitness and proper nutrition would help me reclaim my body and get me back into shape,” she said adding that in the process she got hooked on training and hasn’t stopped since.

 The result of her hard work certainly shows on her Instagram page, which is filled with snaps that show off her fabulous body.